Blog Article

 6. Spring Mountain Ranch State Park

-Spring Mountain Ranch State Park is appropriately named, considering it has six hot springs located within its boundaries.
-Spring Mountain Ranch State Park has hiking trails, a picnic area, and living history events that showcase the lives of settlers and pioneers who once lived in the region.
-During the winter months, the adjacent Mount Charleston at Spring Mountains National Recreation Area is popular for snowboarding, skiing, and tubing.
+Spring Mountain Ranch State Park is appropriately named, considering it has six hot springs within its boundaries.
+Spring Mountain Ranch State Park has hiking trails, a picnic area, and living history events that showcase the lives of settlers and pioneers who once lived there.
+During winter, the adjacent Mount Charleston at Spring Mountains National Recreation Area is popular for snowboarding, skiing, and tubing.

 Outdoor Adventures In Las Vegas, Nevada